Recruiting | Phase: NA

 - Malignant Pheochromocytoma

 - Carcinomas of the pituitary gland, thyroid gland, parathyroid gland, and adrenal cortex (This will close PERMANENTLY on 8/15/2019)

 - Malignant giant cell tumors

-- Metaplastic cancer of the breast
+- Metaplastic carcinoma of the breast

-Patients must have cancer that has gotten worse on previous therapy and there are no other approved or standard therapy options available that have been shown to improve the chances of survival, or have cancer for which there is no standard treatment that exists.
+Must have cancer that has gotten worse on previous therapy and there are no other approved or standard therapy options available that have been shown to improve the chances of survival, or have cancer for which there is no standard treatment that exists.

-Patients must not have an autoimmune disease that has required treatment during the past 2 years.
+Must not have an autoimmune disease that has required treatment during the past 2 years.

 Patients must sign an approved informed consent and authorization permitting release of personal health information.

 Methodist Health System Trial Code:

 For more information, visit the U.S. National Library of Medicine clinical trial database.